duarteocarmo/duarteocarmo.com/content/posts/18-regression-techniques-python.md

 ## The data

-The dataset we built is a (very) large table where every row corresponds to a collaboration between two researchers.
+The data set we built is a (very) large table where every row corresponds to a collaboration between two researchers.
 In that row, we have information about researcher #1 and researcher #2.

 If you are curious about the data, you can learn more about it in [this](https://nbhub.duarteocarmo.com/notebook/07f45cd3#1.About-the-data) section of my research notebook.